twipsii/twipsii.github.io/_posts/2019-05-06-antidepressants.md

 Here's the link to the podcast: [Antidepressants](https://gimletmedia.com/shows/science-vs/5whmld/antidepressants "Antidepressants podcast by Science VS")

 It's highly debatable whether antidepressants are more useful for people suffering of depression than a sugar pill, also known as placebo.
 Depression is measured by the Hamilton scale which was originally published in 1960.
 It is a multiple item questionnaire where the patient is rated by a clinician on a 3-point or 5-point Likert-type scale.
-Antidepressants are getting released based on achieving a certain higher level on the Hamilton scale compared to a placebo.
+Antidepressants are getting released based on achieving a certain higher level on the Hamilton scale compared to a placebo, i.e. the better score is "statistically significant".
 However, it is still not clear if that's enough to guarantee a positive effect of the antidepressant.

 There are no updates regarding my data science library.